This blog post is a part of the “Start Your Own Blog” series.

 Copy these values to a notepad.

-Now login to GoDaddy account and click the My Products link.
+Now login to the GoDaddy account and click the My Products link.

 Within this section click the DNS button next to our domain name.

-In the DNS settings go to NameServers section and click the Change button.
+In the DNS settings go to the NameServers section and click the Change button.

 Click the Save button to confirm Name Server addition.

 We have now successfully connected our domain name and hosting account.
+Thus in this blog, we have learned how to buy a domain and hosting account for our WordPress website.
 In the next part of this blog series, we can see how to set up a WordPress blog.

 Note: Some hands-on experience in WordPress is an added advantage while we start working on a live server.
 I have already covered in detail about setting up WordPress locally on our computer using XAMPP or DesktopServer or InstantWordPress.Follow these tutorials to set up a local WordPress installation to have a learning environment ready on our personal computer.